In this lecture we will seek to answer three questions:

-For Piketty, low growth (especially slow demographic growth) and a higher-savings rate (by households and corporates) is responsible for the variation in the capital/income ratio between Europe and the USA, and the main explanation for rising capital/income ratios since WW2 (in the long run).
+For Piketty, low growth and a higher-savings rate (by households and corporates) is responsible for the variation in the capital/income ratio between Europe and the USA, and the main explanation for rising capital/income ratios since WW2 (in the long run).

 If the economic growth rate falls to 1 percent and the savings rate remains 12 percent, β will equal 12 years national income or 1200% (12 divided by 1).
-But if the rate growth increases to 3 percent then β will equal 4 years income 0r 400% (12 divided by 4).
+But if the rate growth increases to 3 percent then β will equal 4 years income, or 400% (12 divided by 4).

-For Piketty, this is the long term driver of the capital/income ratio.
+For Piketty, this is the long term driver of wealth accumulation.

 The case of Ireland

-But what does all of this really mean for the political economy ?
+But what does all of this mean, in real terms, for the structure of political economy ?

-Surely a high capital/income ratio benefits society?
+Is it not the case that a high capital/income ratio, and a large stock of wealth, benefits society?
 Does it not imply that there will be more investment and more jobs?

-For example, a country will not gain from a high capital/income ratio if it is all tied in up in housing capital (i.e. rising house prices are not necessarily a sign of a rich country).
+For example, a country will not gain from a large wealth/income ratio if it is all tied in up in housing capital (i.e. rising house prices that make homes unaffordable are not necessarily a sign of a developed democracy).

 From a political perspective, if wealth is concentrated in a few hands, then the economic resources of a society are not efficiently distributed.
-It is not likely to be put to productive/efficient use.
-It might be used to consume luxury goods.
+It is not likely to be put to productive use.
+It might be hoarded by the rich to consume luxury goods.

 Think about it another way, how much of Ireland’s capital from 1998-2008 was invested in productive investment?